openstack-archive/sahara-specs/specs/kilo/spec-repo-backlog-refactor.rst

 predicted to not be staffed, or that is not started at the end of a release should be moved to the backlog directory.
 This process should be directed by the specification drafters as they will most likely be the primary assignees for new work.
-In situtations where the drafter of a specification feels that there will be insufficient resources to create an implementation then they should move an approved specification to the backlog directory.
+In situations where the drafter of a specification feels that there will be insufficient resources to create an implementation then they should move an approved specification to the backlog directory.
 This process should also be revisited at the end of a